 There is a separate service for constant-bit-rate traffic such as audio and video, offering very low latency as standard.
 This service can also be used for file transfer, where it eliminates the need for the kind of empirical throughput testing that is a feature of TCP (see 1.5).

 Each packet is part of a “flow”, and the packet header only needs to contain a locally-significant identification of the flow to which it belongs, along with packet-specific information such as the length.
 Information about the flow is conveyed by control plane messages, which can carry much more explicit detail than can reasonably be included in packet headers, and do not need to be constrained to use a particular form of addressing.
-The rationale behind this is as follows.
+The rationale behind this is as follows:

 In practice, most IP packets are part of a TCP or RTP session.

 The memory needed to store information about each flow is no longer a scarce resource; memories are typically about 1 million times as big as they were when the technology on which IP is based was developed.
+Moreover, most of the information is only needed in the control plane, so does not need to be in fast memory.

 The service experienced by a packet in an IP network often depends on the flow to which the packet is identified as belonging; this identification is typically assembled from 13 bytes of information in five separate fields in the header.